Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Eye-tracking-while-reading corpus review

 \subsection{Danish}

 CopCo, the Copenhagen Corpus, contains data from 57 participants who read 20 texts \citep{hollenstein-etal-2022-copenhagen}.
 25 participants are native Danish speakers, 19 are dyslexic native speakers, and 13 are non-native speakers of Danish.
 See Table~\ref{tab:danish} for more information.
+Moreover, the second wave MECO L1 $2^{nd}$ wave contains a Danish subset, please refer to Section~\ref{sec:multilingual}.